 Parking in the lower car park Free public car and bus parking is available in the car park.
 Spaces for disabled drivers are also provided here, with an additional two disabled spaces available next to the Lighthouse Buildings at the top of the hill.
 These upper spaces are restricted to visitors who are not able to make the walk up the hill and other visitors are asked to have consideration for these drivers.
 There is additional parking at the west end of the Lighthouse buildings, specifically for guests staying in the self-catering accommodation.

-Customer toilets are provided in the Stevenson Centre building.
-These are open during standard opening times - 11.00am - 5.30pm daily, April to September, with extended opening hours from time to time.
+Accessible customer toilets are provided in the Stevenson Centre building.
+These are open during standard opening times – 10.00am-5.00pm daily and will be checked and cleaned regularly during the day.